WilliamHoang/bitwise_operators/Logical_Operators/README.md

 >Q:  Write a function that takes in an integer value and prints out its complement base 2 value?

 >Q:  What is missing in your function to produce the resulting value in base 10?

+When you have completed, push the questions/solutions into a folder named 'NOT Operator' in your GitHub repo.